denoland/docs/deploy/api/rest/index.md

 # Deno Deploy REST API

 Developers can provision projects, domains, KV databases, and other resources using the Deno Deploy REST API.
+This API is most often used to implement [Subhosting](/deploy/manual/subhosting), a use case of Deno Deploy where you can run untrusted code on behalf of your users in the cloud.

+[Refer to the manual](/deploy/manual/subhosting) to learn more about Subhosting.

 ## Endpoint and authentication